ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 system bus Verifier, may choose to fully isolate its role as a wide-area network Attester.

-In essence, an entity that combines more than one role also creates and consumes the corresponding conceptual messages as defined in this document.
+In essence, an entity that combines more than one role may create and consume the corresponding conceptual messages as defined in this document.

 # Trust Model {#trustmodel}